ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-filter/index.md

 <framework-specific-section frameworks="angular">
 | ## Accessing the Angular Component Instance
 |
-| AG Grid allows you to get a reference to the filter instances via the `api.getFilterInstance(colKey)` method.
+| AG Grid allows you to get a reference to the filter instances via the `api.getFilterInstance(colKey, callback})` method.
 </framework-specific-section>

 <framework-specific-section frameworks="angular">